 How to make it

-• Cook chicken: Heat oil in the now empty skillet over medium-high heat.
+- Cook chicken: Heat oil in the now empty skillet over medium-high heat.
 Once oil is hot, add chicken breasts and cook about 3-4 minutes per side, until golden.
 Return onions to skillet and sprinkle cheese over the chicken.
-Bake for 8-10 minutes until chicken is cooked through and cheese is melted.
+Place the skillet in your preheated oven and bake for 8-10 minutes until chicken is cooked through and cheese is melted.

 Recipe tips